-When considering the idea of teaching English abroad, one of the first countries that comes to mind is China.
+When considering the idea of teaching English abroad, one of the first countries that come to mind is China.
 China has long been a mecca for teachers due to its massive population of English learners, affordable cost of living, and benefits like reimbursed airfare and easy travel throughout Asia.

 The benefits of teaching English in China are countless, but what if you don’t have a four-year degree?
 Is teaching abroad still an option for you?
 In this article, I’ll delve into the legalities, challenges, and expectations surrounding teaching English in China without a degree.

 Is it Possible to Legally Teach in China Without a Degree?